yuanyuanli66/gaknn/README.md

-# Gene Selection and Sample Prediction using a Genetic Algorithm and k-nearest Neighbors Algorithm (GA/KNN)
+# Gene Selection and Sample Prediction using a Genetic Algorithm and K-Nearest Neighbors Algorithm (GA/KNN)

 **Leping Li** <br>